randyrollofson/GlobalSynth/README.md

 GlobalSynth is a 2 oscillator subtractive synthesizer written in JavaScript and uses the Web Audio API.
 The synth runs completely inside the web browser (Chrome is recommended), no additional software is required.

 2 selectable oscillators (sine, saw, square, triangle) can be mixed with a noise generator (white, pink, brown) that run through a low pass filter, through an envelope filter (not yet implemented), through an effects unit, then to the output.
-An LFO is attached to the cutoff frequency of the low pass filter and can be adjusted (waveform, speed, frequency).
-The pitch of both oscillators can also be fine-tuned using the "detune" knobs.
+An LFO is attached to the cutoff frequency of the low pass filter and can be adjusted (waveform, speed, depth).
+The pitch of both oscillators can be fine-tuned using the "detune" knobs.

 This is a work in progress and is playable via the computer keyboard or mouse.
 ## How To Use